divinecuration/divinecuration.github.io/_posts/2020-11-30-esotechnics.md

 This picture jars with many contemporary Jung inspired practices.
 The "shadow work" that has become popular in circles ranging from activism to corporate wellness purports to work consciously with archetypal contents.

+_Fiction_

+Paracelsus summons Azazel by accident, understandably wigged out by the presence of the Duke of Hell when he was only expecting a run-of-the-mill demon.
+Only a casual summoning but then this thing starts pouring out of the shadows, needily making demands with a voice like loads of bees.

 _Points_

 The dawning of science was not a story about reason emerging from superstition, but of an empirical rationality developing in opposition to a speculative rationality.
 This aligns science with the _occult_ (the hidden), since it seeks the mechanisms that lie latent behind the manifest world.
 The Aristotelian tradition, however, is rather concerned with understanding God's decree (the way things should be) - the causal mechanisms of the world are His business, and to seek them out is to display a Promethean hubris.